TechRisersWomenGroupCodingSessions/text-processing-green/README.md

 3. Work out total word count from length of word array (DONE)
 4. Work out the average reading time for given paragraph based on 200 words per minute (DONE)
 5. Create a way of inputting a piece of text that should be ignored (DONE)
-6. A way to offer stop words and remove them from the analysis
+6. A way to offer stop words and remove them from the analysis (DONE)

 Potentional use-cases: